Quest-maker-team/quest-maker/docs/db_description.md

 0. "open" - an open question with a text answer.
 1. "choice" - choosing one answer from the suggested ones.
 2. "movement" - an indication of the player's movement to a new location.
+3. "start" - a special type defining the beginning of the quest was introduced due to the fact that when editing a question may be added to the beginning, and then ordering by id is not valid. <b>It is a fictitious question with one answer option leading to the real first question.</b>
-3. "end" - a special type indicating the end of the quest branch.
+4. "end" - a special type indicating the end of the quest branch.

 ## Notes on other tables